opendatatrentino/semtext/docs/README.md

 	SemText semText1 = SemText.of(Locale.ITALIAN, "ciao");
 ```

-To obtain a modified version of an object, use 'with' methods:
+To obtain a modified version of an object, use `with` methods:

 ```
     SemText semText2 = semText1.with("buongiorno");